xtrime-ru/antizapret-vpn-docker/README.md

    A: 14.16.13.206 (ttl=300)
    A: 14.16.13.208 (ttl=300)
    ```
-2. DNS request from coredns to az-world.
-And az-world request to Adguard:
+2. In Swarm mode, DNS request from coredns to az-world, and az-world request to Adguard (this step is skipped in single-server Compose mode):
    ```text
    Status: Rewritten
    Elapsed: 0.10 ms